zkcpku/make-effective-data-visualization/README.md

 ### Initial Design

 Since the large number of heroes in Dota2, I choose the bubble chart to visualize the performance of all the heroes in a single international tournament.
 As a variation of a scatter plot, not only can the bubble chart visualize each hero's performance values through the xy location, but it can also give intuition of other information to readers through the size and pattern of the bubble.
 Also with the hope that the movement of the bubble can show the variation of heroes with the evolving of Dota2 tournament games.
+The visualisation is mainly targeted to dota 2 fans.
+Choosing win rate as the invariant y-axis is because the win rate is one of the most important metrics to judge a hero on a single tournament although that is not necessarily true when the number of picks is low.
+But apart from the win rate, there remains a lot of metrics of the single hero.
+All these metrics may reveal some part of the hero performance in the tournament.
+The viewers can explore the data on their own with these metrics.
+That is why so much freedom is given to the viewer over x-axis.

 Visual encodings: